No. 11 Creighton beats North Dakota State 69-58 in opener

 That’s when Creighton began finding some rhythm.
 Jones, a transfer from Memphis, made two free throws, a layup and 3-pointer and Mitch Ballock dunked to end a 16-2 run that put Creighton ahead 20-12.

-Big East preseason player of the year Marcus Zegarowski struggled with his shot.
-He did give the Bluejays their first double-digit lead with a 3-pointer and he made it 36-24 at half when he beat the buzzer with a jumper.
+Zegarowski, the Big East preseason player of the year, was mostly off with his shots, which McDermott attributed to him missing considerable practice time rehabilitating his knee after offseason surgery.
+Zegarowski did give the Bluejays their first double-digit lead with a 3-pointer and he made it 36-24 at half when he beat the buzzer with a jumper.

 He was just 2 of 11 on 3s and finished with 12 points, six assists and a late turnover.